IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 ## Optical Topology Discovery

-The WSON Topology Model and the Flexi-grid Topology model can be used to report the DWDM network topology (e.g., DWDM nodes and OMS links), depending on whether the DWDM optical network is based on fixed-grid or flexible-grid or a mix of fixed-grid and flexible-grid.
+The WSON Topology Model and the Flexi-grid Topology model can be used to report the DWDM network topology (e.g., WDM nodes and OMS links), depending on whether the DWDM optical network is based on fixed-grid or flexible-grid or a mix of fixed-grid and flexible-grid.